acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 Most typical configuration will require `framebuffer-patch-enable` and `framebuffer-singlelink`. `AAPL,ig-platform-id` is not required.

 If there are display or wake issues, `framebuffer-fbccontrol-*` and `framebuffer-featurecontrol-*` properties may be helpful.
-These mirror the settings present in the `Info.plist` of the framebuffer kext and are simple 0 or 1 settings.
+These mirror the settings present in the `Info.plist` of the AppleIntelHDGraphicsFB.kext and are simple 0 or 1 settings.

 **Semantic:**
 *framebuffer-patch-enable (enable patching)